 Leadership Training Course

-This is a dynamic, experiential leadership course in London.
+This is a dynamic, experiential leadership training in London.

 You will be involved in games and exercises in which you’ll recreate and re-run real interpersonal situations.